twitter-together/action/README.md

 When triggered by the `push` event, the script looks for new `*.tweet` files in the `tweets/` folder or subfolders.
 If there are any, a tweet for each new tweet file is published.

-If there is no `tweets/` subfolder, the scripts creates a pull request wich creates it with further instructions.
+If there is no `tweets/` subfolder, the scripts opens a pull request creating the folder with further instructions.

 ### The `pull_request` event

 For the `pull_request` event, the script handles only `opened` and `synchronize` actions.
 It looks for new `*.tweet` files in the `tweets/` folder or subfolders.
 If there are any, the length of each tweet is validated.
-If one is to long, a failed check run with an explanation is created.
+If one is too long, a failed check run with an explanation is created.
 If all tweets are valid, a check run with a preview of all tweets is created.

 ## Motivation